peterbat1/Kew_POWO_data/README.md

 Studies of the global distribution of plants require good data on the current distribtuion of plant species.
 It is particularly important to distiguish between the "natural" or native distirbution of a species, and the "unnatural", non-native distribution.

 Kew Gardens maintains a database of plant species which includes information on the native and non-native distribution of those species.
-However, they do not provide an Applicaiont PRogramming Interface or API.
+However, they do not provide an Application Programming Interface or API.
 The web serivce allows you to develop and applicaiton which can send well-strucutured queries to the server and receive formatted data in repsonse.
 Examples of this kind of serfvice in ecoinformatiocs are the Global Biodiversity Information Facility (GBIF) and the closely-linked Atlas of Living Australia (ALA).
 To find out more about this kind of service, I recommend the API documentation provided by ALA which is found [here](https://support.ala.org.au/support/solutions/articles/6000196777-ala-api-how-to-access-ala-web-services) with full service documentation [here](https://api.ala.org.au/).

 Finally, the motivation for developing this script was to assist colleagues gather data on the native and non-native distribution of a list of plant species from the POWO website in an convenient and easily-repeated manner.